Risks for breast cancer

 Alcohol

-Find out more about how to limit alcohol.
+Learn more about how to limit alcohol.

-Ovarian hormones, estrogens in particular, play an important role in breast cancer.
-Many of the risk factors for breast cancer are believed to result from the overall dose of estrogen the breast tissue receives over time.
 The ovaries make most of the body’s estrogen, but after menopause fat tissue produces a small amount of estrogen.
 Having more fat tissue can increase estrogen levels and so increase the chance that breast cancer will develop.

 High socio-economic status

 Breast cancer risk is slightly higher for women with higher incomes.
-This may be because of lifestyle factors that are linked to breast cancer, such as having children later in life or having fewer children.
+This may be because of other factors that are linked to breast cancer, such as having children later in life or having fewer children.

 Tall adult height